Fyve-Labs/article-share/README.md

 - **Summary Generation**: Creates a concise summary based on article content and specified audience
 - **Editing Capabilities**: Edit the generated summary before sharing
 - **Copy to Clipboard**: Easily copy the final summary to share on any platform
+- **Markdown Formatting**: Summaries are automatically formatted in Markdown for clean sharing on platforms that support it

 ## Installation (Development)